syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 **VerticalAlignment**

-The following code example illustrates the positioning of tooltip to bottom of the cursor.
+The following code example explains the positioning of tooltip to the bottom of the cursor.

 {% tabs %}